odoo/documentation/inventory/overview/start/setup.rst

 ============================
-How to setup Odoo inventory?
+How to setup Twenty20 inventory?
 ============================

-The Odoo Inventory application has an implementation guide that you should follow to configure it.
+The Twenty20 Inventory application has an implementation guide that you should follow to configure it.
 It's a step-by-step manual with links to the different screens you need.